-Dentin Structure and Dentinogenesis
+Dentin structure and dentinogenesis

-Dentin (American English) or dentine (UK English) is a calcified tissue that surrounds the entire pulp, secreted by odontoblasts, its covered by enamel on the crown and cementum on the root.
+Dentin: is a calcified tissue that surrounds the entire pulp, secreted by odontoblasts, its covered by enamel on the crown and cementum on the root. □ Unlike enamel, dentin formation continues throughout life and can be initiated in response to stimuli, such as tooth decay or attrition.

-- Unlike enamel, dentin formation continues throughout life and can be initiated in response to stimuli, such as tooth decay or attrition. - Dentin is yellow color, it greatly affects tooth color due to enamel translucency - Dentin is elastic tissue which allows the impact of mastication to occurs without fracturing overlying brittle enamel.
-This resilience is due in part to the presence of tubules throughout the matrix which extend from dentinoenamel junction to the pulp. - Radiographically: dentin appear more radiolucent than enamel and more radiopaque than pulp. - By weight, 70% of dentin consists of the inorganic, which represented by hydroxyapatite crystals {Ca3(po4)2.Ca(OH)}, 20% is organic material consists of collagenous protein(fibrils) and ground substance and 10% is water
+Dentin is yellow color, it greatly affects tooth color due to enamel translucency

+$\Box$ Dentin is elastic tissue which allows the impact of mastication to occurs without fracturing overlying brittle enamel.
+This resilience is due in part to the presence of tubules throughout the matrix which extend from dentinoenamel junction to the pulp.

-Odontoblasts
+□ Radiographically: dentin appear more radiolucent than enamel and more radiopaque than pulp.

+$\Box$ By weight, 70% of dentin consists of the inorganic, which represented by hydroxyapatite crystals {Ca3(po4)2.Ca(OH)}, 20% is organic material consists of collagenous protein(fibrils) and ground substance and 10% is water.

+Odontoblasts: